 If you’re looking to store items without needing to buy specially designed crates, you can also try hanging racking.
 These will hang slightly lower than the crates on rails but allow you to store an array of objects of different sizes.
 These also allow you to easily grab items without needing to pull down and open storage crates.

 Make sure that if you do use overhead storage, everything is stored safely and always use ladders or steps when storing or removing items.

 Closely related to wall mounting, storage bins are perfect for holding those smaller tools and accessories (like your Badaptors!) that end up getting lost in your toolbox.

 Much like the ones shown below, these come in various sizes and can be fitted to wall racks or stacked on work surfaces, maximising your space.
 They’re also one of the more cost-effective storage systems, with a pack of 10 stackable bins costing as little as £16 ($18).

 If you’re looking to expand your tool collection, but don’t want to pay for a brand-new battery system, why not consider buying a Badaptor instead?
-At just a third of the price of a new battery, Badaptors allow you to convert your existing 18V batteries from DeWalt, Makita, Milwaukee, Bosch Professional, Ridgid, AEG and Metabo CAS to work with the entire range of Ryobi One+ tools.
+At just a third of the price of a new battery, Badaptors allow you to convert your existing 18V batteries to work with 18V DeWalt, Makita, Milwaukee and Ryobi tools.
 Visit our website at badaptor.com to get yours today.